painfulfingers/selenium/README.md

-Twiiter bot that tweets when the internet speed is slow
+X bot that tweets when the internet speed is slow